This is part 2 of 3 of the motivation series.

 Once you identified your 4 milestones take these and break them down into smaller steps.

 The purpose here is to break down these milestones into tiny little steps you can walk every day.

-This way you go every day towards your goal and don´t feel overwhelmed by it.
+This way you go every day towards your goal and don´t feel overwhelmed by the steps.

-If 1-year goal sounds too much start with a 3-month goal.
+If a 1-year goal sounds too much start with a 3-month goal.

 Apply the same process.